gpefan/ML-Project---Doc2Jira/README.md

 The final Pipeline (run_pipeline), contains four parameter:
 - doc_path
-- schema_text (None if you do not want the option)
+- schema_text (None if you do not want to include SQL and Database read)
 - include_sql (True or False)
 - include_assignee_group (True or False)

+---

+After successfully installing the required libraries from requirements.txt, setting up your Jira account and project, and creating a .env file with the necessary parameters, you can run the run_pipeline function in Final_Project.ipynb.

+You may use the provided example files:
+- Technical_Document_01.docx (sample technical document)
+- Database_Schema.txt (sample database schema)

+Alternatively, you can create and use your own documents and schema.